Canarie-Sensor-RPI/geocens-js-api/README.markdown

 		<script src="javascripts/geocens.js" type="text/javascript" charset="utf-8"></script>

+### Alternate Install for Rails

+For use with the Rails asset pipeline, try the [geocens-js-api-rails](https://github.com/Canarie-Sensor-RPI/geocens-js-api-rails) gem.

 ## Getting Started

 Here is a brief introduction on how to retrieve data from the GeoCENS Data Service, with an API Key.
 If you do not already have a key, please contact us at <info@geocens.ca> or use the JS API to load data from an OGC SOS compatible service.
 An interactive demo is available in the `demo` directory.